obfuscatedgenerated/LMVM/README.md

 ### Extended addressing modes

-These addresssing modes are unique to this implementation of the LMC.
+These addressing modes are unique to this implementation of the LMC.

 You can enable them by starting the file with `; lmvm-ext <version>`.
 The latest extended mode version is 1.